micro-manager/micro-manager.github.io/_pages/ThorlabsChrolis.md

 ## Troubleshooting
 ### Insufficient location information of the device...
 This error is returned when the requested resource cannot be found on the system.
 When this happens it is recommended to close down all other applications that are accessing the device.
-If problems persist, re-check the device connections and power cycle the device.
+If problems persist, re-check the device connections and power cycle the hardware.

 ### Possible Status Messages and Recommended Action
 - Box is Open: Fully close the side panel of the device.
 This status will prevent the LED's from being enabled
-- LLG not Connected: Reconnect the liquid light guide to the device.
+- LLG not Connected: Reconnect the liquid light guide to the device and ensure that it is fully seated in the port.
 This status will prevent the LED's from being enabled
 - Interlock is Open: Insert the interlock pin into the back of the device or close the interlock safety circuit.
 This status will prevent the LED's from being enabled
 - Using Default Adjustment: No action needed.
-- Box Overheated: Please power down the device and wait for it to cooldown.
-If the problem persists, please contact your local Thorlabs Support team.
+- Box Overheated: Please power down the device and wait for it to cool down.
+If the problem persists, please contact your local [Thorlabs Support Team](https://www.thorlabs.com/locations.cfm).
 - LED Overheated: Please power down the device and wait for it to cool down.
-If the problem persists, please contact your local Thorlabs Support team.
+If the problem persists, please contact your local [Thorlabs Support Team](https://www.thorlabs.com/locations.cfm).
-- Invalid Box Setup: Please contact your local Thorlabs Support team.
+- Invalid Box Setup: Please contact your local [Thorlabs Support Team](https://www.thorlabs.com/locations.cfm).

 If any of these statuses are received and they do not represent the actual state of the device, please contact your local [Thorlabs Support Team](https://www.thorlabs.com/locations.cfm).